6 Rules for Better Internal Communication With Your Hourly Employees

-Coupling a robust scheduling solution with state-of-the-art communication tools can lead to bottom-line cost savings, as well as improved employee engagement.
-Communication tools help schedulers connect with their workforce to:
+Coupling a robust staff scheduling solution with state-of-the-art communication tools can lead to bottom-line cost savings, as well as higher employee engagement.
+Automated communication tools help managers connect with their workforce to:

 - Set and confirm availability